misoelegant/rpm/il-practice-mod/README.md

 - Square button (X on 360 controllers) on Earth retries the last level played.
 - Triangle button (Y on 360 controllers) on Earth changes category.
 - The right analog stick controls scrollable lists (both on Earth and the pause menu).
+- F4 toggles a visualization of the katamari's collision mesh.
+- F5 toggles the bounding boxes and vault points of unattached objects.
 - F6 toggles the speed overlay during gameplay.
 - F10 toggles the developers' FPS display during gameplay.
 - In the Endless category, R2 saves a state and L2 loads that state.